enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/README.md

-name: Intro to Scripting on Studio ii
+name: Intro to Scripting on Studio II

 description: Learn more on the basics of scripting!